Who could Liz Truss choose to replace Kwasi Kwarteng as chancellor?

 The Independent takes a look at the favourites to succeed Mr Kwarteng at No 11, as the prime minister looks to reassure markets and shore up support from despairing Tory MPs.

+Mr Hunt is the surprise leading contender to replace Mr Kwarteng.
+The former Tory leadership contender is seen as a flagbearer for moderate centrists in the party, and bringing him would signal a major change in economic policy.

+The former health secretary is reportedly now Ms Truss’s top choice to be the new chancellor in a bid to reach out beyond her own base of supporters.

-Mr Zahawi is one of the strongest favourites to step into Mr Kwarteng’s shoes.
+Mr Zahawi is another of the strong contenders to step into Mr Kwarteng’s shoes.
 He currently leads the Cabinet Office as the Chancellor of the Duchy of Lancaster, and formally endorsed Ms Truss during the Tory leadership campaign.

 But he would be viewed as a steady hand after weeks of turmoil, given his experience as the chancellor this summer.
 He oversaw the transition from the Boris Johnson government to the Truss administration, including the preparation of plans for an energy price cap.